 What you can do to help:

-- Reassure your child that he is safe.
+- Reassure your child that they are safe.
 Children this age are comforted by facts.
 Use real words, such as hurricane, earthquake, flood, aftershock.
 For kids this age, knowledge is empowering and helps relieve anxiety.

 - Keep things as “normal” as possible.
 Bedtime and mealtime routines help kids feel safe and secure.
-If you are homeless or have been relocated, establish different routines and give your child some choice in the matter—for example, let her choose which story to tell at bed- time.
+If you are homeless or have been relocated, establish different routines and give your child some choice in the matter—for example, let them choose which story to tell at bedtime.
 This gives a child a sense of control during an uncertain time.

 - Draw out children who do not talk.
 Open a discussion by sharing your own feelings—for example, you could say, “This was a very scary thing, and sometimes I wake up in the night because I am thinking about it.
 How are you feeling?”
-Doing this helps your child feel he is not alone in his concerns or fears.
+Doing this helps your child feel they are not alone in their concerns or fears.
 However, do not give a lot of detail about your own anxieties.